landscapear/wsiarapp/README.md

 You will need to unzip assets.zip to the Assets folder.

-Don't forget to change the VUFORIA LICENSE file in SampleApplicationSession (a Vuforia samples class) to your own license file.
-You need to register with Vuforia to obtain a free license.
+Don't forget to change the VUFORIA LICENSE key string in SampleApplicationSession (a Vuforia samples class) to your own license.
+You will need to register with Vuforia to obtain a free license.